-Contrary to common belief, Gen Zs and Millennials would rather do their grocery shopping the good-old-fashioned way—at the store, rather than online—according to new research from the USC Marshall School of Business and the Food Industry Association.
+Contrary to common belief, Gen Zs and Millennials would rather do their grocery shopping the good-old-fashioned way—at the store, rather than online—according to new research from the USC Marshall School of Business and FMI-The Food Industry Association.

 Surprising findings include: